AgrockP/game-snake-py/README.md

 PRO TIPS 😎 :-

-A. NEVER GO BACK IMMEDIATELY WHEN THE SNAKE GET LONGER
+A. NEVER GO BACK IMMEDIATELY WHEN THE SNAKE GETS LONGER
             a.
 FIRST TAKE 1 STEP DOWN (depending on your position) THEN TAKE YOUR RIGHT/LEFT/DOWN/UP
             b. reacting "***DOWN (depending on position)***":-
                             a. when you are taking left/right IMMEDIATELY in (long) take down/up then take.